 e-Arrival Is A Separate Step

-Cambodia eVisa and Cambodia e-Arrival are different workflows.
+Cambodia eVisa and Cambodia e-Arrival are separate tasks.
 The eVisa is the visa application. e-Arrival is the pre-arrival digital declaration for traveler, immigration, health, and customs details.

 Reducing Repeated Data Entry

-Use the official page for the actual port choice, fee page, payment, and submission.
+Use the official page for the actual port choice, fee, payment, and submission.